 What information or guidance do I need to pass on?

-Decide what people need to know so they can work safely.
-This could include providing information on changes made to:
+Decide what your workers need to know so they can work safely.
+This could include providing information on changes you’ve made to:

-- when and how people need to clean work areas
+- how and when people need to clean work areas

 - when people should wash their hands or use sanitiser

-Decide the best way to pass on information and guidance to your workers.
-Things to think about include:
+Decide on the best ways to get information and guidance across to your workers.
+Things you could think about include:

-- Methods – how do you communicate with workers?
+- methods – how do you communicate with your workers?
 You could use:

 - signage and posters